 There is nothing you can say to them to make them stop what they’re doing.

 You have no control over how they twist your words, deflect the blame, or set out to attack and demean you.
 You just have to get through it and let it happen.
-The only comforting advice I can give you about making it to the other side alive is that it never lasts long.
+The only comforting advice I can give you about making it to the other side alive, is that the attack never lasts long.
 They tend to move on to the next victim easily and quickly.

-For years I kept the sociopathic personalities in my life because I was so afraid of what they’d do to me if I let them go.
+For years I kept the sociopathic personalities in my life close to me because I was so afraid of what they’d do to me if I let them go.
 That was a pretty sick way of managing that kind of relationship and has the smell of codependency to it.
-But that’s where you end up if you keep a friend out of fear of what they’ll do to you or say about you behind your back if you cut them off.
+But that’s where you end up if you keep a friend out of fear of what they’ll do to you or say about you behind your back, if you cut them off.

 Here’s something you don’t realize at the time.